Red Wave: An American in the Soviet Music Underground

 – Dr. Anna Kan, Soviet Union culture historian, London

 Joanna Stingray went to Leningrad in search of herself.
 And there she found not just herself but a few other very important people in her life.
 She became their prophet in the West.
 But Soviet people traditionally trusted prophets only from outside of their homeland.
 The Red Wave stirred by Joanna came back and brought well-deserved attention to its heroes.
-These memoirs strike you with their openness, straightforwardness and, most importantly, their honesty.
+These memoirs strike you with their openness, lively straightforwardness and, most importantly, their honesty.
 I strongly recommend this book to anyone who wants to know how it really was.

-– Konstantine Ernst, Director of Russia’s Channel One
+– Konstantine Ernst, CEO Channel One Russia

 Rock is for young people.
 It’s an opportunity to open up a road into the future and breathe deeper.
 And all thoughtful people understand that it’s not just young people fooling around.
 They are captivated by this music.
 If some of our rock bands like Aquarium and Kino were released in the West on the Red Wave album in June 1986, why shouldn’t they have been released in Russia?